 Pros

-- Enhanced Control: DMA allows traders to define order parameters with greater precision.
-This allows you to tailor your execution strategies to specific market conditions.
+- Enhanced Control: DMA allows traders to define order parameters more precisely, allowing you to tailor your execution strategies to specific market conditions.

 - Better Transparency: By directly accessing the exchange order book, traders can gain real-time visibility into the depth of liquidity and prevailing bid-ask spreads.

-- Cost Efficient: While DMA typically involves paying a commission, our analysis showed that these costs are often offset by tighter spreads and better execution prices.
+- Cost Efficient: While DMA typically involves paying a commission, our analysis showed that tighter spreads and better execution prices often offset these costs.
 B.

 - Speed of Execution: Our testing revealed that DMA offers significantly faster trade execution than traditional trading methods.
 Since there are no intermediaries, orders are placed directly on the exchange’s order book, producing near-instantaneous execution.